 Sometimes non-surgical treatment and hygiene are ineffective.
 If this is the case, surgery might be necessary.
 There are a couple of surgical routes to consider.
 These include:

-- Flap surgery removes plaque or calculus deep in pockets.
-The gums are pulled back and tarter removed.
+Flap surgery removes plaque or calculus deep in pockets.
+The gums are pulled back, and the tarter removed.
 Then the gums will be sutured back into place.
 The gums eventually heal and adhere tightly to the tooth.

 Talk to an Expert

-If you suspect you have periodontal disease, do not hesitate to reach out to Valley Ridge Dental Centre.
+If you suspect you have periodontal disease, do not hesitate to contact our dental office in NW Calgary.
 With so many treatment options, it is possible to address this issue without surgery.
-However, that is only if you act fast and get ahead of the problem.
-Our friendly and knowledgeable team is here to help you navigate this process and find the best treatment option for you.
+However, that is only if you act quickly and avoid the problem.
+Our friendly and knowledgeable team is here to help you navigate this process and find the best treatment option.